ashikurrahmanbd/wp-role-maker/readme.txt

 ## Usage

 - **Creating a New Role**:
-  - Navigate to the WP Role Maker Optin
+  - Navigate to the User Role Maker Optin
   - Add a new post or edit an existing one.
   - Fill in the title and capabilities for the new role.
   - Save the post to create or update the role.